-Over sixty years ago, towards the close of the Second World War, an editorial in the Museums Journal reflected on the effects of the conflict:
+Seventy-five years ago, towards the close of the Second World War, an editorial in the Museums Journal reflected on the effects of the conflict:

 In the midst of the darkness and brutality of war, museums have seized all available opportunities for spreading the light of learning and culture.
 Their amazing development during the last twenty years has been tremendously accelerated - not retarded as was first anticipated - by war conditions.
 (Museums Journal, April 1945, p1)

 By contrast, the general conception of the wartime museum is now one of decline: the result of the enforced closure of museums, the underground storage of precious objects and the depletion of curatorial staff.
 So why did contemporaries present such an alternative view and can knowledge of this period be of any relevance to museum policy today?

 In fact, this period has closer connections to current issues than would at first appear.
 The outbreak of war coincided with the debates arising from the publication of Frank Markham’s Report on the Museums and Art Galleries of the British Isles (1938).
 Many of the issues Markham identified such as inadequate finance for regional museums, the lack of government recognition for the museum’s role in education and the need for appropriate salary scales for staff, remain familiar concerns today.
 The Report retains its relevance because the intervention of war shelved the Government’s consideration of Markham’s reforms and prevented them from being put into effect.